pickyourtrail_logo

 8. Explore street markets filled with food, crafts, and small surprises

-Kuta’s streets feel different when you slow down and walk through them.
-Markets here are full of small stalls selling handmade items, clothes, and snacks.
-You can try local food while walking, bargain for souvenirs, and watch daily life unfold around you.
+Here, you can try local food while walking, bargain for souvenirs, and watch daily life unfold around you.
 It feels real and unpolished in a good way.

 9. Relax with a traditional Balinese massage after a long beach day